Justice in numbers

 Where a direction arrow is shown, this indicates an increase or decrease in the latest value of a measure when compared with the previous period of data.

-Crime figures from Crime Survey of England and Wales
+Crime figures from Crime Survey for England and Wales

-Value for 2022/23.
-View time series for crime figures from crime survey of england and wales
+Value for 2023/24.
+View time series for crime figures from crime survey for england and wales

 Police recorded crime in England and Wales